 (PDF 1.5 Mb)

-The Wedge deposit is located 225 metres (740 feet) southwest of the Drinkwater pit and immediately adjacent to the leach pad.
-Wedge has been incorporated into the updated LOM (see Mineral Reserve & Resource Estimates
+The Wedge deposit is located 225 meters (740 feet) southwest of the Drinkwater pit and immediately adjacent to the leach pad.
+Results from the 2014-15 expansion drilling program are expected to positively impact the current resource base for this deposit.

 Wedge Drill Plan